Joe Gardi: Professional football

 In 1974, Gardi began a tenure in the short-lived World Football League.
 He served as a running backs coach, special teams coach, and interim head coach for the Philadelphia Bell.
 In 1975, he served as head coach for the Portland Thunder for three games before the league disbanded.

 Gardi then served from 1976 to 1984 as an assistant coach for the New York Jets in the NFL.
 In 1976, he was special teams and tight ends coach under head coach Lou Holtz.
 Gardi served as special teams and linebackers coach from 1977 to 1980.
 In 1981 and 1982, he was the defensive coordinator under head coach Walt Michaels.
-In his first year running the defense, the Jets allowed 304 yards per game, a conference best, and posted 66 tackles, the highest in the NFL.
+In his first year running the defense, the Jets allowed 304 yards per game, a conference best, and posted 66 sacks, the highest in the NFL.
 The following season, the Jets participated in the AFC Championship Game, where they lost to the Miami Dolphins.
 In 1983, Gardi was also named assistant head coach to Joe Walton.

 From 1985 to 1990, Gardi served as an NFL assistant supervisor of officials, which included training and supervision of the league's officiating staff.